-I wore them straight from the box on a weekend’s mooching holiday in Bruges, where the wind was bitingly cold and the cobbles of the old city were unforgiving.
-The Expeditors are snug and cosy warm and their leather construction seems to insulate well against the chill.
+I wore them straight from the box on a weekend's mooching holiday in Bruges, where the wind was bitingly cold and the cobbles of the old city were unforgiving.
+The Expeditors are snug and cozy warm and their leather construction seems to insulate well against the chill.

 I'd done them up too tight and I was wearing the wrong socks, so I fell victim to the new-shoe-rub during the course of the day, centred on two hotspots around my ankles.
 Alas I had to swap back to Teva's pumps where the temperature difference was noticeable and I could feel every cobble.